elunna/recipes/entres/roasted pork shoulder with bn squash, kale, and tom.md

 servings so you can easily thaw it for future meals.
 You can serve the leftover pork with our Tangy BBQ sauce (page
-322) in lettuce cups, over a salad with our
+322) in lettuce cup, over a salad with our
 Latin Vinaigrette (page 330), topped with fried eggs and Chimichurri (page 306), or added to a Vegetable Frittata (page